 - Accidental trauma to the nerve during a car accident or fall.
 Sometimes this is because there is a fracture of the bone at the skull base where the nerve enters the face

 - Autoimmune diseases including Wegener’s disease

 - Other infections including Lyme disease or shingles of the face

 Are There Treatments For Complete Facial Paralysis?

 Unlike Bell’s palsy, some injuries to the facial nerve cannot recover.
 For example, if the nerve needs to be cut out for cancer, the nerve cannot spontaneously recover.
 In other instances, the nerve may be stretched and it can take up to 12 months to know if the nerve will be able to recover on its own or not.
 Fortunately, there are many reliable surgical treatments for chronic facial paralysis.
 The choice of treatment depends on how much time has passed since the injury and whether or not there is still a chance for spontaneous recovery.

-The surgical treatments for facial paralysis can basically be broken down into 5 categories:
+The surgical treatments for facial paralysis can be broken down into 5 categories:

-Nerve grafts: when a portion of the nerve is removed by trauma or surgery, it can be replaced with a piece from a different nerve if both cut ends of the nerve can be identified.
+Nerve Grafts: When a portion of the nerve is removed by trauma or surgery, it can be replaced with a piece from a different nerve if both cut ends of the nerve can be identified.
 Over time, the facial nerve fibers will grow through the nerve graft, using it like a “highway” to find the other side.
-Eventually, the nerve fibers will grow all the way to the muscles allowing the return of movement.
+Eventually, the nerve fibers will grow to the muscles allowing the return of movement.
 The nerve fibers (axons) grow very slowly and this process usually takes several months.